Saudi Aramco to buy liquid natural gas from US company

 Mnuchin says he was unaware of IRS memo on tax returns

-Treasury Secretary Steven Mnuchin says he has no idea who wrote a confidential Internal Revenue Service legal memo that says that tax returns must be given to Congress unless the president asserts executive privilege.
+Treasury Secretary Steven Mnuchin said Wednesday he no idea who wrote a confidential Internal Revenue Service legal memo that says that tax returns must be given to Congress unless the president asserts executive privilege.